dfamonteiro/blog/blog/content/posts/using-dotnet-trace-with-perfetto.md

 <figure style="padding-bottom: 2em;">
     <img src="/images/dotnet-trace-perfetto/int-entries.png" alt="The thread wakes up every 5 seconds to check for new integration entries">
-    <figcaption>The arrows point towards the moments where this thread wakes up and checks for any new integration entries.</figcaption>
+    <figcaption>The arrows point to the moments where this thread wakes up and checks for any new integration entries.</figcaption>
 </figure>

 <figure>